osarabia/platform-exercise/README.md

   - Decide to use gorm why? flexibility to make the database querys
 - Project Structure decide to set all as internal packages.
 - I do create annotations for all the endpoints.
-- I decide to use Gin webframework fast development framework that i know more.
+- I decide to use Gin webframework faster development for me.

 **How do I test it**
 - postman collection included